microsoft/azuredevopslabs/labs/vstsextend/ansible/readme.md

     Your CD pipeline is provisioned with some default values.
 If required you can changes the variable values.

 1. Select the **Ansible** task.
+This task is to integrate with [Ansible](https://docs.ansible.com/ansible/latest/index.html).
+This task executes a given Ansible playbook on a specified list of inventory nodes via command line interface.
+This task requires that the Playbook files be located either on a private Linux agent or on a remote machine where Ansible automation engine has been installed.
 Select Ansible Location as **Remote Machine** and select **Ansible SSH endpoint** that you created in **Task 3**.

     ![](images/ansibletask.png)

 1. Select **Azure App Service Deploy** task.
 Select the Azure subscription from the drop-down list and click **Authorize** to configure Azure service connection.
 And this application require few app settings to connect to the MySQL database provisioned using Ansible script.
 That we are updating using **App settings** parameter in the task.
-This task will deploy the Smarthotel360-CouponManagement package to Azure app service which is provisioned by Ansible task in previous step.
+This task will deploy the SmartHotel360-CouponManagement package to Azure app service which is provisioned by Ansible task in previous step.

     ![](images/appservicedeploy.png)